LuzaaB/Learning-Python-/classes/README.md

 # Classes

 This folder contains examples on how to use classes.
+[Mostly done using modules]